zay229-arch/homework-2/README.md

 ## Evaluation

-- Only files under vesion controll in your forked assignment repository will be graded.
+- Only files under version control in your forked assignment repository will be graded.
 Local files left untracked on your computer will not be considered.

 - Only code committed *and pushed* prior to the time of grading will be accepted.
 Locally committed but unpushed code will not be considered.